inspec/inspec/docs/dev/filtertable-usage.md

 ### An `entries` method that will return an array of Structs

 The other `register_filter_method` call enables a pre-defined method, `entries`.  `entries` is much simpler than `where` - in fact, its behavior is unrelated.
 It returns an encapsulated version of the raw data - a plain array, containing Structs as row-entries.
-Each struct has an attribute for each time you called `register_list_property`.
+Each struct has an attribute for each time you called `register_column`.

 Overall, in my opinion, `entries` is less useful than `params` (which returns the raw data).
 Wrapping in Structs does not seem to add much benefit.